 Reliable Quality

-Once again, we are looking at a military product and one that is USA-made.
+Once again, we are looking at a USA-made military product.
 A key feature to look at is the adhesive.
-The SAM Chest Seal is designed to work in extreme heat or cold and stick through sweat, blood, hair, etc. It also has a large dome valve that works regardless of the pressure applied – and is meant to minimize obstruction from blood clots and soft tissue.
+The SAM Chest Seal is designed to work in extreme heat or cold and stick through sweat, blood, hair, etc. It also has a large dome valve that works regardless of the applied pressure.
+It’s job is to minimize obstruction from blood clots and soft tissue.

 I haven’t taken the time to put all the specs for these products here.
 That’s not the point of the post, as you can find this info on S&J Hardware’s website through the links to each product.
 I intend to show you what to carry, why, when and how to use it and where you can buy it.
 Looking up specs is something I encourage you to do if any of these products are of interest to you – but I will tell you, nothing here is of mediocre quality.
 These items are the best of the best military-issue products.